MartinKondor/inconnect/README.md

 * Fork this repository
 * Clone your fork
 * Change your local files (make it better)
-* Test if everything is working fine (the change doesnt break anything)
+* Test if everything is working fine (the change doesn't break anything)
 * Create a pull request on this repository

+For more details read the [CONTRIBUTING.md](https://github.com/flyingstrawberry/fsberry/tree/master/.github/CONTRIBUTING.md).

 ### Prerequisites